 Funds for Scottish organisations will be distributed by Foundation Scotland through the ‘Community Response, Recovery and Resilience Fund’ (RRR).

-Most immediately, the Response element will provide emergency funding for local charities and grassroots organisation supporting people most in need.
+The first phase on funding focussed on providing emergency funding for local charities and grassroots organisation supporting people most in need.